Identifying Black Holes Through Space Telescopes and Deep Learning: TESTS

 \subsection{Angular size metrics}

 It is important to analyze the influence of the resolution on the performance of the model.
 As a result, the model is trained under different $\theta$.
 We define the following regions: \textbf{ISCO range} denotes $\min{\theta_\text{ISCO}}<\theta_c<\max{\theta_\text{ISCO}}$, and \textbf{AD range} denotes $\min{\theta_\text{AD}}<\theta_c<\max{\theta_\text{AD}}$.
 They are all ranges rather than points because the masses of black holes in images are different. \textbf{Transition range} refers to the region in between. \textbf{Normal resolution} (Super resolution) denotes that the black hole is larger (smaller) than $\theta_c$.
+Since $r_{ISCO}$ < $r_{AD}$, it is clear that a larger angular size is needed to see a smaller object clearly.
+So the $\theta_{ISCO}$ range is larger than $\theta_{AD}$ range.

+Considering the model has different metrics for different output parameters, we should have a unified metric defined in the range [0, 1].
+For the detection model, the performance is defined as the mAP$_{[0.5]}$.
+For the regression model, the performance is calculated in a normalized way: $1-\text{MAE} / \text{MAE}_{max}$, where $\text{MAE}_{max}$ is MAE of the {mean response.
+When the model has no informative training data, it defaults to predicting the mean of the target distribution, which can minimizes the mean absolute error (MAE), compared to predict other value instead.
+Mean response is the worst result we can get.
+For instance, for the inclination $i \in [-90\degree, 90\degree]$ with a uniform distribution.
+If the image has no information, the trained model would just guess $i=0$, the MAE is the maximum error, namely $45\degree$.
+Essentially, this is the maximum error we can get.}

+For the classification of temperature, the performance is defined as the normalized accuracy: $\left(\text{Acc} - \text{Acc}_{min}\right) / \left(\text{Acc}_{max} - \text{Acc}_{min}\right)$, where $\text{Acc}_{min}$ and $\text{Acc}_{max}$ are the minimum and maximum accuracy, respectively.
+Accuracy is used here because our dataset is relatively balanced and the error are evenly distributed on both sides of the diagonal [cf. Fig.~\ref{fig:regression}].
+If the model's performance is lower than the midpoint (mean of the max and the min), it is deemed to have lost its screening capability.